Frederick Seymour

-Early life and career
+Family

 Frederick Seymour was born on 6 September 1820 to Henry Augustus Seymour and Margaret Williams, in Belfast, Northern Ireland.
-He was the fourth, and younger son to Henry and Margaret.
-Henry Augustus Seymour was the illegitimate son of Francis Seymour-Conway, 2nd Marquess of Hertford, received his education at Harrow, Pembroke College, Cambridge, and the Inns of Court.
-He was given family property in Ireland, a secured private income, as well as a position in the customs service.
-However, this all ended with the succession of the 3rd Marquis of Hertford in 1822, and Henry Seymour was forced to take his family to Brussels, Belgium to reside.
+He was the fourth son of Henry Augustus and Margaret.

+His father Henry Augustus Seymour, who was the illegitimate son of Francis Seymour-Conway, 2nd Marquess of Hertford, received his education at Harrow School, Pembroke College, Cambridge, and the Inns of Court.
+Henry was given family property in Ireland, a secure private income, and an office in the customs-service.
+However, his privilege ended with the succession of the 3rd Marquis of Hertford in 1822, after which he took his family to reside in Brussels, Belgium.

-Frederick's eldest brother, Francis (later General Sir Francis Seymour, 1st Baronet), was very successful and distinguished.
-He had a successful military career and had established a friendship with Prince Albert in 1838, and resided at Kensington Place until his death in 1890.
+Frederick's eldest brother, Francis (later General Sir Francis Seymour, 1st Baronet), had a successful military career and, as a consequence of his friendship with Prince Albert, resided at Kensington Place until his death.